 More protective and more comfortable than a $10 polycro groundsheet that weighs the same

-TIP: If you have the time and inclination you could make a bathtub floor groundsheet that clips into the inside of the tent (like the ZPAcks Groundsheet) out of polycro relatively easily and for low cost.
+TIP: If you have the time and inclination you could make a bathtub floor groundsheet that clips into the inside of the tent (like the ZPAcks Groundsheet) out of polycro relatively quickly and for a low cost.